 Ecology is an upper level course covering the interactions between organisms and their environment.
 These interactions determine the presence and abundance of species in nature.
 This is a broad topic that has important ramifications for biology, medicine, and many other disciplines (and general life).
 I consider this to be an important course for students, as it encourages them to think about the world and its species in different ways.
-I teach this course during the spring and summer sections in 2016 and 2018.
+I teach this course every spring and every other summer.
 The 2013 syllabus is available here.
 Click here for a great video from one of the ecology group projects (warning: contains dead stuff).

 Ecology students examining an Eastern Garter Snake (Thamnophis sirtalis)

 Ecology students capturing fish in Alum Creek